SpikeInterface/spikeinterface/doc/index.rst

    authors

-Please have a look to the `preprint paper <https://www.biorxiv.org/content/10.1101/796599v1>`_  for more info.
+Please have a look at the `preprint paper <https://www.biorxiv.org/content/10.1101/796599v1>`_  for more info.

 ..
 Indices and tables